glennmatlin/FIFE_manuscript/wopr/content/02_background.typ

 Wargames have provided humans with many late nights of entertainment #footnote["Just one more turn"].
 Despite the commercial success of modern wargames, all these descendants ultimately grew out of a desire by military leaders to model and simulate the chaotic nature of conflict @schuurman_game_2021 @greenberg_outline_1981.
 // @caffrey_history_2000
 // @specht_war_1957 @vlahos_wargaming_1986,
+Agents in these games are commonly grouped into one of two categories — either the player agent or the adjudicator agent.
+The *player agent* is the actor that engages in analysis and planning, proposes moves during play, and experiences the consequences of those outcomes.
+By contrast, the *adjudicator agent* is the entity that determines outcomes (via rules, computation, or expert judgment).
+Hereafter, these agents are referred to simply as the “player(s)” and the "adjudicator(s)"\

 Wargames offer humans a simplified mental model that allows them to abstract away particulars and navigate decision-making and analyze the results @us_naval_war_college_fundamentals_1966 @us_army_war_college_strategic_2015.
 After thousands of years of human research and design, wargames have now grown to be an aindispensable part of military education and experiential learning across the globe @us_army_how_2023
 @us_naval_war_college_war_2015